legalese/legalese.github.io/doc/lawyers.md

-# Hello those of legal training
+# Hello those of legal training!

 Rumor is that you are interested in Legalese.
 Before you do anything else: